PufferAI/PufferTank/README.md

-Minimal container for running pufferlib + nmmo
+Minimal container for running PufferLib and supported environments